 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value is to changes in market interest rates.
 The District manages its exposure to interest rate risk by investing in the Monterey County Investment Pool.
-The District maintains a building fund investment of \$5,252,648 with the Monterey County Investment Pool.
-The fair value of this investment is approximately \$5,252,490 with an average maturity of two years.
+The District maintains a Building Fund (Measure B) investment of \$796,882 with the Monterey County Investment Pool, with an average maturity of 366 days.

-NOTE 3 - ACCOUNTS PAYABLE
+NOTE 3 - FAIR VALUE MEASUREMENTS